 The Council of the Foundation is made up of representatives of volunteer networks as well as specialists in humanitarian work, public health, finance, law, marketing and economics.

-The Executive Board's role is to oversee the organisation of the Foundation.
+The Supervisory Board's role is to oversee the organisation of the Foundation.
 It is also responsible for monitoring ongoing activities, administration, use of the Foundation's resources, risk management and regulation.

 After growing up in Italy, studying law in German-speaking Switzerland and spending time in the United Kingdom, I decided to be a lawyer in Geneva.
 I am involved in all kinds of cases, and appear before the national and arbitration courts.
 I often look after creditors and debtors in difficulty.